ifoysalahmmed/problem-solving-with-JS/README.md

 ## problem_05

     Implement a simple JavaScript calculator.
 The calculator should take two numbers and an operator (+, -, *, /) as input and return the result of the operation.

+## problem_06

+    Create a program that generates a random password of a specified length.
+The password should include a mix of uppercase letters, lowercase letters, numbers, and special characters.